AleksandrGontcharov/concurrent-programming/rules-of-concurrent-programming.md

 2. Never invoke methods inside of a lock scope whose code is not directly under your control including virtual methods.
 The implementation of those methods can be overridden (if it is a virtual method) or changed.
 3. Use notify_all() vs notify_one(): It is harder to prove the correctness of such code in all cases and it doesn't hurt to use notify_all().
 4. Do not use anything outside of the scope of what you have learned.
+5. You dhould have wakeup/Pulse/Notify *every time* you change variables you use in wait conditions.
+This makes it easier to check for correctness.

 ## Other conventions